Updated: Jan 21

-For when your prelim diet is over and your grades are in, here are our top ten studying tips on how to react correctly and prepare positively for the final exams.
+For when your prelim diet is over and your grades are in, here are our top ten studying tips on how to react correctly and prepare positively for the final SQA National 5 and Higher exams later this year.

 1) React positively to your grades no matter what they are